lawrie/blackicemxbook/Output_Devices/Output_Devices.md

 ![7 segment MixMod](./7segmix.jpg)

+Seven segment displays are useful for diagnostics and as a simple user interface.
+They can display decimal or hex numbers.

+Seven segment displays usually have a pin for each segment and another for the dot that optionally separates digits.
+The digits themselves are usually multiplexed, with a selector pin for each digit.
+Each digit must be selected, and its segments activated about one thousand times a second.

+This example  displays three hex digits, the first of which is the bit pattern from the switches:

+This example

 The hex27seg.v module converts a hex digit to the output pins to set the relevant segments:

 ```verilog